Therapy for Teen Gaming Problems

 Session Fee

-Individual therapy sessions are $80 per session.
+Individual therapy sessions are $100 per session.

-We are a private-pay practice and do not accept insurance.
+This is private-pay practice and do not accept insurance.

 A superbill can be provided upon request for possible out-of-network reimbursement.